 Method 5: Install Latest Software Through Recovery Menu

-You can also restore and install the latest software through the recovery menu of the Kindle Fire which won’t turn on.
+You can also restore and install the latest software through the recovery menu.
 This will factory resets your Kindle Fire and installs the latest software through the recovery menu.
 Follow these steps to do install the latest software:

 - Follow steps 1 to 4 from Method 4 to get to the recovery menu.